 Wanjikũ is the recipient of the The Bronze Panther Prize, 2014, from the Villa Karo Foundation “for greatly enhancing the mutual understanding between different cultures and reduced biases between peoples, in Helsinki, Finland.”

-She has a PhD in English and Creative Writing at Georgia State University, an MFA in Creative Writing and Literature from the University of Houston, and a B.A. from New York University.
+She has a PhD in English and Creative Writing from Georgia State University, an MFA in Creative Writing and Literature from the University of Houston, and a B.A. from New York University.
 She lives in Atlanta, GA.